Throttling

 Idle Throttling

 This is the only throttle that happens under ideal conditions.
 This means the CPU underclocks when not stressed to reduce power draw and thermals.
-This is the only throttle reported to the operating system as throttling by the cpu.
+This is the only throttle reported to the operating system as throttling by the CPU.
 This typically isn’t an issue.